marioggil/BNBHackatonDepin/README.md

-# BNBHackatonDepin
+# BNBHackatonopBNBExplorer
-A test of concept of depin in BNB.
+A test of concept of opBNB explorer. dependences web3 pydal